-Under MTN Group's licensing terms, the operator has a 15-year fixed term, followed by an option to renew its licence for an additional five years, which is allowed twice.
-Fees incurred by the operator, aside from the EUR300mn licence fee already paid to the Iranian authorities, include an annual fee set at 28.1% of the revenue share, based on gross revenue minus handset sales and net interconnection, with connection fees limited to USD150.
-Moreover, the operator must also pay a universal service fee of 3% of revenue.
-Other fees, such as numbering, frequency and regulation fees, are applicable, but altogether will not exceed 5% of revenue.
+Under MTN Group's licensing terms, the operator has a 15-year fixed term, followed by an option to renew its licence for an additional five years.
+The renewal is allowed twice.
+Fees incurred by the operator, aside from the EUR300mn licence fee already paid to the Iranian authorities, include an annual payment set at 28.1% of the revenue share, based on gross revenue minus handset sales and net interconnection, with connection fees limited to USD150.
+The operator must also pay a universal service fee of 3% of revenue.
+Other fees, such as numbering, frequency and regulation, are applicable, but will not cumulatively exceed 5% of revenue.